By Bazilius Emmanuel – Art in Tanzania internship

 (p) Agricultural land and rangelands

-From above it seen how Tanzania’s environment is endowed with ample valuable natural and man-made resources.
+From above, it is seen how Tanzania’s environment is endowed with ample valuable natural and man-made resources.

-Tanzania’s environment is engine for sustainable development for Tanzania and the World at large.
-While Tanzania is blessed with more natural and man-maderesources that are distributed throughout the Country, the friendly and sustainability exploitation of these resources can be advantageous to Tanzanians.
+Tanzania’s environment is an engine for sustainable development for Tanzania and the World.
+While Tanzania is blessed with more natural and man-made resources distributed throughout the Country, the friendly and sustainable exploitation of these resources can benefit Tanzanians.

 Furthermore, We are born to create a better future.
-We need to use our environment and its’ God given resources for sustainable development.
+We must use our environment and its’ God-given resources for sustainable development.

 See the following maps: